 Any allegation of child abuse must and will be reported to the proper law enforcement and social services authorities, according to federal, state, and local or municipal laws and regulations.
 RRUUC will cooperate fully with appropriate law enforcement and social services agencies and personnel.
 See Appendix VII for the Maryland Code procedures for the reporting of Child Abuse.
 Telephone numbers for 24 hour reporting of suspected child abuse or neglect: Montgomery County: 240-777-4417 and Department of Human Services: 1-800-332-6347.

 Neither the RRUUC Staff, members of the Safe Congregation Committee, or Board of Trustees will take any retaliatory action against any person making such a report.
-Every reasonable effort will be made to protect the privacy and rights of all persons involved
+Every reasonable effort will be made to protect the privacy and rights of all persons involved by RRUUC Staff, SCC or Board of Trustees.

-The RRUUC Safe Congregation Committee, with particular leadership from the if appropriate, will investigate all reports thoroughly and promptly, and may, prior to the completion of any such investigation, take such actions as it deems necessary and appropriate.
+The RRUUC Safe Congregation Committee, with particular leadership from the Sr. Minister if appropriate, will investigate all reports thoroughly and promptly, and may, prior to the completion of any such investigation, take such actions as it deems necessary and appropriate.
 To the fullest extent possible, and to the extent permitted by the law, all such reports and investigation and resolutions of the same will be kept in strict confidence.
 If any investigation confirms that misconduct has occurred, the RRUUC Safe Congregation Committee will take whatever corrective action may be appropriate, including discipline up to and including immediate termination of employment or volunteer service.

 Appendices